GBrooks1970/gb.automation.smoketests.api.poc/API Testing POC/DEMO_DOCS/new_demo_requirements.md

-# New Demo Acceptance Criteria – Token Parser Automation Stack
+﻿# New Demo Acceptance Criteria - Token Parser Automation Stack
-_Version 1 • 14/11/25_
+_Version 2 - 15/11/25_

-This document is the source of truth for implementing any future “DEMOAPPxxx” stack.
+This document is the source of truth for implementing any future "DEMOAPPxxx" stack.
 A demo is considered **complete** only when it satisfies all requirements below.
 Use this checklist before opening PRs and during design reviews.

 ---